-Hoosier Hills Credit Union is dedicated to supporting the communities it serves as well as the credit union philosophy of “People Helping People.”
+Hoosier Hills Credit Union is dedicated to supporting the communities we serve, as well as upholding the credit union philosophy of “People Helping People.”
 As part of these commitments, HHCU supports charitable organizations that enhance the lives of our membership and the communities in which they work and live.
-To request a donation or sponsorship from Hoosier Hills Credit Union, please review the approved donation policy and eligibility guidelines below:
+To request a donation or sponsorship from Hoosier Hills Credit Union, please review the approved donation policy and eligibility guidelines.

 All requests must be submitted in writing, accompanied by an HHCU Charitable Contribution, Gift and Donation Request Form.
 Request forms and supporting documents may be mailed or e-mailed to: